Fabrizz/MMM-OnSpotify/README.md

 <img alt="MMM-OnSpotify banner" src=".github/content/readme/ONSP-BANNER-hero.png" width="100%">

-**MMM-OnSpotify** for MagicMirror² is a highly configurable module that displays Spotify activity on your MagicMirror display (including podcasts, and when available, audiobooks).
+**MMM-OnSpotify** for MagicMirror² is a highly configurable module that displays Spotify activity on your MagicMirror display (including podcasts, and when available, audiobooks). https://onsp.fabriz.co/

-The module includes a web service that will guide you through the set up and configuration of the Spotify App and module.
-MMM-OnSpotify does not use any third party service, just the Spotify Web API.
+The module provides a static web service that walks you through setting up and configuring both the Spotify app and the module itself.
+MMM-OnSpotify relies solely on the official Spotify Web API and does not use any third-party services.

 https://github.com/Fabrizz/MMM-OnSpotify/assets/65259076/5d78672e-8feb-45de-92f4-ed44f0771432